Futures studies: Government agencies

-Several governments have formalized strategic foresight agencies to encourage long range strategic societal planning, with most notable are the governments of Singapore, Finland, and the United Arab Emirates.
+Several governments have formalized strategic foresight agencies to encourage long range strategic societal planning, with the most notable being the governments of Singapore, Finland, and the United Arab Emirates.
 Other governments with strategic foresight agencies include Canada's Policy Horizons Canada and the Malaysia's Malaysian Foresight Institute.

 The Singapore government's Centre for Strategic Futures (CSF) is part of the Strategy Group within the Prime Minister's Office.
 Their mission is to position the Singapore government to navigate emerging strategic challenges and harness potential opportunities.
 Singapore's early formal efforts in strategic foresight began in 1991 with the establishment of the Risk Detection and Scenario Planning Office in the Ministry of Defence.
 In addition to the CSF, the Singapore government has established the Strategic Futures Network, which brings together deputy secretary-level officers and foresight units across the government to discuss emerging trends that may have implications for Singapore.

 Since the 1990s, Finland has integrated strategic foresight within the parliament and Prime Minister's Office.
 The government is required to present a "Report of the Future" each parliamentary term for review by the parliamentary Committee for the Future.
 Led by the Prime Minister's Office, the Government Foresight Group coordinates the government's foresight efforts.
 Futures research is supported by the Finnish Society for Futures Studies (established in 1980), the Finland Futures Research Centre (established in 1992), and the Finland Futures Academy (established in 1998) in coordination with foresight units in various government agencies.